-Overview 242
+Overview 324

-Starting the Message Handler 242
+Starting the Message Handler

 Configuring the Message Handler

-Configuring the Message Sources
+Configuring the Message Sources 326

-Adding Rulesets
+Adding Rulesets 327

-Processing Text (Log) files
+Processing Text (Log) files 330

 Processing Syslog Messages

-Processing SNMP Traps
+Processing SNMP Traps 331

 Processing Data from the Socket Interface

 Processing Windows Events

-Event Deduplication
+Event Deduplication 336

 Examples

 Pairing DGEs to a Message Handler

-The Message Handler is a distributed component of Traverse which accepts syslogs, SNMP traps, Windows events or any other text messages and then searches for specified patterns in these messages.
+Message Transformation, also called Message Handler, is a distributed component of Traverse which accepts syslogs, SNMP traps, Windows events or any other text messages and then searches for specified patterns in these messages.
 When a pattern match is found, the message string is transformed and a severity assigned to it, then it is forwarded to the DGE.

-Various Data Sources for the Message Handler
+Various Data Sources for Message Transformation

-The Message Handler is extensible, and new data sources can be added easily into this framework.
-By default, the Message Handler has built-in functionality for:
+Message Transformation is extensible, and new data sources can be added easily into this framework.
+By default, Message Transformation has built-in functionality for: